Journal History

 • An international editorial board was established, consisting of members from Malaysia, Indonesia, Nigeria, and India.

-In this issue, the journal achieved significant geographical diversity among its contributors, with pre-publication articles authored by researchers from Indonesia, Nigeria, India, China, and Sri Lanka.
+In this issue, the journal achieved significant geographical diversity among its contributors, who are writers and researchers from Indonesia, Nigeria, India, and China.

 • Volume 3, Issue 1 (January 2025)